The background to Plattform Industrie 4.0

 The structure of the platform

-The platform is steered and led by the federal minister for economic affairs and energy, Sigmar Gabriel, the federal minister of education and research, Prof. Johanna Wanka, and high-ranking representatives from industry, science and the trade unions.
+The platform is steered and led by the federal minister for economic affairs and energy, Peter Altmaier, the federal minister of education and research, Anja Karliczek, and high-ranking representatives from industry, science and the trade unions.
 Experts from business, science, associations and the trade unions develop operational solutions together with representatives from various federal ministries in thematic working groups.

-The groups look at future-related issues in the areas of standardisation and norms, security of networked systems, legal frameworks, research, and working arrangements.
+The groups look at future-related issues in the areas of standardisation and norms, security of networked systems, legal frameworks, research, working arrangements and business models.
 The steering committee, which includes business representatives, develops a strategy for the technical implementation of the working groups’ findings.
-The strategy group, which includes representatives from politics, industry associations, science, trade unions, federal government departments and the federal states, is tasked with providing policy leadership and multiplication effects in the sociopolitical debate on the effects of Industrie 4.0.
+Through international cooperation, the Platform Industrie 4.0 contributes its findings to global discourse and promotes standardization as well as the cross-border exchange for digitization in production.

-The composition of the platform’s management team and an overview of the companies and organisations represented on the platform can be found here.
+The composition of the platform’s management team and an overview of the companies and organisations represented on the platform can be found here (PDF, 125KB).

 The history of the platform Industrie 4.0